 - The subscription model allows you to avoid large up-front software costs.

 Yes, it is safe to use.
-I ran and installed Setapp and quite a few “Setapp apps” on my MacOS Sierra based iMac.
+I ran and installed Setapp and quite a few “Setapp apps” on my iMac.
 A scan found no viruses or malicious code.

 No, Setapp is not free.
-It provides a wide range of full-featured commercial software (which would cost over $2,000 if you purchased the lot) for an affordable subscription of $9.99 per month.
+It provides a wide range of full-featured commercial software (which would cost over $2,000 if you purchased the lot) for an affordable subscription of $9.99 per month (or $8.99/month for annual commitment).
 You are able to use Setapp on two Macs simultaneously.

-There is no contract, so the subscription can be cancelled at any time.
-Once cancelled, you can continue using the apps until the next billing period.
+There is no contract, so the subscription can be canceled at any time.
+Once canceled, you can continue using the apps until the next billing period.
 You can reactivate your account at any time.